 In that vein, suspension and brake upgrades probably make the most “sense” as they are going to at least improve (hopefully) the safety of your car.
 But wait until the existing components wear out before throwing a lot of money into upgrades.
 Bear in mind that the car will have its share of MAINTENANCE expenses, and if you blew your wad on clear taillights, you might not have enough left over for a transmission fluid change.
 If you “upgrade” at the expense of basic maintenance, you are really throwing money away.

-What I see on the boards a lot is young men who spend thousands of dollars on “upgrades” only to find they have drivability and reliability problems, and then get socked with a hefty repair bill, with no cash to pay for it.
+What I see on the boards a lot is young men who spend thousands of dollars on “upgrades” only to find they have drivability and reliability problems, and then get socked with a hefty repair bill, whcih they have no cash to pay for.
 An older car will require more maintenance, so think about setting funds aside for things like brakes, tires, and radiators, before you max the credit card on that aluminum wing.

 The only real “upgrade” I plan for my E36’s is to replace the struts with Bilsteins when the OEM ones wear out.
 I have had good luck with Bilsteins and I’ll stick with that brand.
 The jury is still out on lowering springs.
 Bear in mind the E36 bottoms out on speed bumps as it is.
 I am not sure I need to make it more undrivable in real-world conditions.